 And man!
 Instant classic.
 Instant love.

 The principle here is simple.
 The 12 jurymen have to decide, unanimously, if the accused boy is guilty or not guilty.
-But what seemed to be a very easy and straight forward decision reveals to be more intricate.
+But what seemed to be a very easy and straightforward decision reveals to be more intricate.
 Because the unanimously condition have to be followed, it forces all the characters to level their beliefs and reasons towards one single point.
-That is what the whole conflict is placed: they all differs in backstory and value different things.
+This is what the whole conflict is placed: they all differs in backstory and value different things.

 Fonda (which I cannot recall the name.
 In fact, I think the characters are never presented by name) is the main star of the film, but there is a very distributed character relevance here.
 I’m not going to say that the twelve characters are equal, but there are at least five that are constantly relevant throughout the whole story.
 They control the flux of the story.
 Fonda is the protagonist because the whole conflict and he is the major force towards one line of the thought.
 And there are a central antagonist, that opposes Fonda all the way.
 Yet is one of the most distributed stories I can remember.